trolando/knor/README.md

 make
 ```

-Dependencies include `flex` and `bison` to generate the eHOA parser, and `boost` for Oink.
+Dependencies include `flex` and `bison` to generate the eHOA parser, and `boost`.

 Use `knor --help` to get a list of parameters.
-The option `--naive` selects the naive splitting procedure, which is not recommended but possible for the purpose of comparing it with the BDD-based procedure.
-If you use `--print-game` then Knor will not solve the game and instead print the parity game to standard output.
 With `-v` or `--verbose`, Knor will write some information to standard error, such as the time it takes for each step of the process.
+If invoked without a filename, Knor will attempt to read an eHOA file from `stdin`.

+### Game construction
+- Use `--naive` for the (old) naive splitting procedure, which is not recommended but possible for the purpose of comparing it with the BDD-based procedure.
+- Use `--explicit` for the (also old) explicit parity game construction, also not recommended.
+- **Recommendation**: no option

+### Solving
-Furthermore, you can select a solver for the parity game solving, e.g., `--npp`, `--fpi`, `--fpj` are recommended solvers.
+- You can select a solver for the parity game solving, e.g., `--npp`, `--fpi`, `--fpj` are recommended solvers.
   See further the documentation of [Oink](https://github.com/trolando/oink/).
-If invoked without a filename, Knor will attempt to read an eHOA file from `stdin`.
-Using `--sym` runs a symbolic parity game solver that is tailor-made for Knor.
+- Use `--sym` to run a symbolic parity game solver that is tailor-made for Knor.
+- Use `--print-game` to print the parity game to standard output instead of solving it.
+- **Recommendation**: `--sym` unless the game is an artificial hard game, then `--tl`

+### Synthesis
+- Use `--real` to not do synthesis, only realizability.
+- Use `--bisim` to minimize the state space using bisimulation minimization prior to synthesis.
+- Use `--onehot` to encode the states using one-hot encoding instead of logarithmic encoding.
+- Use `--isop` to use ZDD covers for the conversion to AIG.
+- Use `--best` to find the smallest result of combinations of `--bisim`, `--isop` and `--onehot`.
+- Use `--compress` to compress the AIG after construction using ABC.
+- **Recommendation**: `--bisim --onehot` to get a fast result, or `--best --compress` to get the best result; `--bisim --onehot --compress` gives decent results too.

+### Output
+- Use `-a` to write the result to ascii AIGER format.
+- Use `-b` to write the result to binary AIGER format.
+- **Recommendation**: use `-a` for the SYNTCOMP competition and `-b` for smaller output size.

 ## Extended HOA